 Worshiping with Children?

 We are committed to welcoming ALL people into the full life of our worshiping community.
 That means any age, too.
 We hope you’ll consider letting your young ones remain in the sanctuary throughout the service.
 You’ll find baskets in the pews with quiet activities to help them engage – including books, coloring pages, soft toys, and puzzles.
-Before the sermon, there will be a “Children’s Time” for the young and the young at heart.
+Before the sermon, there will be a “Children’s Message” for the young and the young at heart.
 Our pastors help to make the stories we tell accessible for young minds.
-We also have a full staff of responsible, vetted childcare providers in the basement.
+We also have a full staff of responsible, vetted childcare providers* in the basement.
 They would be happy to spend the hour with your young ones allowing you the chance to worship in peace.

 * Childcare during Worship has been paused due to Covid, but if you wish to attend and desire childcare, please contact us at email@example.com

 An accessible entrance is located on the east side of our building.
 Just inside that door, you’ll also find our all-gender, accessible restroom.
 In the back of the sanctuary you will find a case of devices linked with our sound system to help those who have a hard time hearing.
 There, you will also find a small lift to access the basement.
 We also provide large-print copies of the bulletin for those who might need them.
 If there is anything we can do to help make your visit more accessible, please contact us before you visit.